2 PhD projects offered in the IPP winter call 2020/2021

-Many physiological and behavioral processes are regulated in a day-time dependent (circadian) manner.
-Circadian clocks evolved to enhance fitness by allowing organisms to anticipate daily environmental changes such as the light-dark cycle.
+Many physiological processes are regulated in a day-time dependent (circadian) manner.
+Circadian clocks allow organisms to synchronize themselves to the environmental light-dark cycle.
 Disruption of circadian cycles due to mutations, jet-lag or shift-work can severely compromise physiology and human health.
-Circadian rhythms are generated by endogenous circadian clocks, which are operated by gene regulatory feedback loops.
-In mammals, the BMAL1/CLOCK transcription factor complex regulates the expression of three period (PER1,2,3) and two cryptochrome (CRY1,2) clock genes as well as many clock controlled genes.
-BMAL1/CLOCK activity is critically regulated by its temporally changing association with different co-activators or co-repressors and by circadian changes in chromatin modification.
-Our goal is to acquire an atomic resolution picture and quantitative mechanistic understanding of the molecular processes governing circadian gene regulation.
-We therefore use a highly interdisciplinary structural biology approach, which includes 3D-structural (mostly X-ray crystallography), biochemical and biophysical studies on purified clock proteins as well as structure-based functional studies in cell culture and living organisms.
+Circadian rhythms are generated by cell-autonomous ~ 24h transcription-translation feedback loops.
+In mammals, the BMAL1/CLOCK transcription factor complex regulates three period (PER1,2,3) and two cryptochrome (CRY1,2) clock genes as well as many clock controlled genes.
+Mammalian TIMELESS (TIM) plays a minor role in the clock, but (together with TIPIN) plays diverse roles in genome maintenance.
+Our goal is to acquire an atomic resolution picture and quantitative mechanistic understanding of the molecular processes governing circadian gene regulation and epigenetics, light synchronization of the clock as well as the link of the circadian clock to genome maintenance.
+To this end we are using a highly interdisciplinary structural biology approach.

-To elucidate the molecular mechanisms underlying circadian gene regulation and its adaptive evolution, the PhD student will structurally and functionally characterize clock proteins applying a wide range of techniques including recombinant protein expression, protein purification, X-ray crystallography, biochemical and biophysical protein interaction studies and molecular biology.
-Within collaborations, she/he will also analyze protein interactions using cell-based- and proteomics approaches.
-Furthermore, clock protein function and evolution will be addressed by collaborative behavioral and phylogenetic analyses.
-Candidates with a strong interest in structural biology, protein biochemistry, protein structure-function relationship and evolutionary biology and a significant previous exposure to these research areas during their master education are encouraged to apply.
+To elucidate the molecular mechanisms underlying circadian regulation, the PhD student will apply a wide range of techniques including 3D-structural analyses (e.g. X-ray crystallography, Cryo-EM, SAXS, Crosslink-MS), biochemical and biophysical protein interaction studies as well as UV/VIS- and CD spectroscopy.
+To produce highly pure proteins and protein complexes for these applications, she/he will perform cloning, recombinant protein expression and protein purification using FPLC systems.
+Within collaborations, she/he will also analyze clock protein interactions and protein functions in cell-based approaches.
+Candidates with a strong interest in structural biology, protein biochemistry, protein structure-function relationship and a significant previous exposure to these research areas during their master education are encouraged to apply.